 Inside the apartment building, police found large amounts of blood outside two sixth-floor rooms and an elevator and a video recording of the attack.

-They found one woman near the elevator and room 608, bleeding from an upper shoulder wound.
-She was pronounced dead at a local hospital.
+They found the 61-year-old woman near the elevator and room 608, bleeding from an upper shoulder wound.
+She was pronounced dead later at a local hospital.

 “There was no answer,” the detectives wrote.
 “Police opened the door and found a female with severe chest wounds from an apparent stabbing.
 The female was unresponsive and wedged behind the door.”